 But fall also brings unique considerations for cannabis shoppers.
 Cooler temperatures mean different storage needs than summer.
 Shorter days affect travel planning.
 And the sheer volume of tourists during peak foliage can mean longer waits and limited product availability at popular retailers.

 This guide covers everything you need to know about Vermont cannabis shopping during fall from seasonal product preferences to foliage tourism considerations to Vermont laws that apply year-round.
+For the complete legal picture, see our Vermont cannabis rules guide.

 Vermont Cannabis Laws: What Fall Visitors Need to Know